-Another group company, Tata Power has also done coniderable work on plant diversity in the Western Ghats.
-Its Mahseer (a fish species) conservation initiative is the second largest in the country after 'Save the Tiger.'
+Another group company, Tata Power has also done considerable work on plant diversity in the Western Ghats.
+Its Mahseer (a fish species) conservation initiative is the second largest in the country after 'Save the Tiger.

-Tata Motors, which has been through a turbulent time in recent years, has done pioneering work on life cycle analysis (LCA) - a methodology that is designed to help businesses measure and quantify the end-to-end environmental and economic impacts of a product, process, or service.
+Tata Motors, which has been through a turbulent time in recent years, has done pioneering work on life cycle analysis (LCA) - a methodology that is designed to help businesses measure and quantify the end-to-end envi ronmental and economic impacts of a product, process or service.
 Jaguar Land Rover has made significant advances in replacing steel with recycled aluminium.
 The energy expended in recycling a kilogram of aluminium cans saves approximately 95% of the energy consumed in producing a kilogram of virgin aluminium, and this figure doesn't even reflect the other environmental effects of bauxite mining and primary aluminium production.

-As for affirmative action, Tata is the only major industrial group to have engaged with dalit entrepreneurs in a meaningful way - identifying, supporting and finally buying from them.
+As for affirmative action, Tata is the only major indus trial group to have engaged with dalit entrepreneurs in a meaningful way - identifying, supporting and finally to save the mahseer